p-kor/premium_calculator/README.md

 Insurance company wants to start issuing private property policies to their customers.
-System analysts found out that there will be a policy which will have objects (e.g. a House) and that objects will have sub-objects (e.g. eletronic devices such as TV).
+System analysts found out that there will be a policy which will have objects (e.g. a House) and that objects will have sub-objects (e.g. electronic devices such as TV).
 One policy can contain multiple objects.
 One object can contain multiple sub-objects.
 In this iteration, customer needs a functionality that calculates premium (a price that will be paid by each client that will buy this insurance) for the policy.